Skip to Main Navigation | Skip to Content

 Responsibility: Office of Human Resources

 Note: Faculty information available in the Faculty Guide.

 Regular full-time and part-time employees who are currently performing satisfactorily in their current positions are eligible to apply for vacant positions for which they qualify.
 It is in the university's best interest to ensure a good fit is made when filling positions on campus.
-Transfers that are not successful may be evaluated by the Assistant Director of Human Resources for Employee Relations and Program Development.
+Transfers that are not successful may be evaluated by the Assistant Director of Human Resources.

 A lateral transfer occurs when an employee moves from one position to another position within the university that is of the same classification and level as the previous position.
 Lateral transfers are based on the availability of an equivalent position.
 Pay increases will not be given unless supported by market data.